top of page

 Do readers always want sincerity?

 My biggest frustration with my teenage years was the girls my age went for the flashy, insensitive, self-gratifying boys instead of those who actually cared.
+And that was because the girls themselves felt vulnerable and were attracted to what they perceived as strength.

 Which is it: sincerity or charm?

 The world would be a better place if everyone chose sincerity.
-This is because sincerity produces better people, and we need more good people in this world.
+This is because sincerity produces better people.
+And we need more good people in this world.